-This policy will be reviewed by the Director of Education and schools SENCos every year.
+This policy will be reviewed by the Deputy CEO and schools SENDCos every year.
 It will also be updated when any new legislation, requirements or changes in procedure occur during the year.

 It will be approved by the trust board.